draber/hybrid-object/readme.md

 ## Usage

-Below is a simple example of how to create a _Elastic Object_.
-For the methods, please refer to the [full documentation](//elastic-object.netlify.app).
+Below is a simple example of how to create an _Elastic Object_.
+For the methods, please refer to the [complete documentation](//elastic-object.netlify.app).

 ```javascript
 import ElasticObject from 'elastic-object'; // note that ElasticObject is implemented as ESM and not in CJS